 First, we will identify the different types of mold.
-Followed by a thorough list of what to do if that happens to your beloved plant.
-And also how to prevent it.
+Followed by a thorough list of what to do if that happens to your beloved plants, and also how to prevent it.

 Different types of marijuana mold

 Growing cannabis comes with many obstacles, none of which are more common or irritating than mold.
-Mold is as harmful as it is annoying, as well as being a bit tricky to treat.
-So here's a little advice on how to identify and prevent it from happening to you:
+Powdery mildew is as harmful as it is annoying, as well as being a bit tricky to treat.
+So here’s a little advice on how to identify and prevent it from happening to you:

 There are a couple of different types of mold that could potentially invade your cannabis garden.
 However, there are two common ones: powdery mildew and botrytis, the latter being essentially bud rot.